rstan-dev/jan24-hackathon/README.md

 ## Intro
 **ThriveWallet was developed by Hackathon Team 4, 'The BUDJ€T€€RS', as an invaluable tool to enable users to track thier finances efficiently and achieve their New Year's financial resolution to save as much money as possible in 2024.**

+**The deployed ThriveWallet site can be reached using the byline hyperlink above or [here](https://thrive-wallet-b5a54babd69b.herokuapp.com/ "ThriveWallet")**

 *This project has been developed as part of a Code Institute hosted hackathon.
 It is not for profit or to make any financial gain.*

 # Site Goals

-## Deliver an expense management app.
+## Deliver an expense management app

 ### Problem Statement
 Many individuals struggle to effectively track and manage their expenses, leading to financial stress and difficulties in saving efficiently.